 1.Your ducts are more than 15 years old.

-2.Your home is very dusty, or allergies are more severe at home.
+2.Your home is excessively dusty, or allergies are more severe at home.

-3.You can’t control the temperature in specific sections of your home.
+3.You can’t regulate the temperature in specific sections of your home.

 4.You can see ducts that are misshapen.

-5.You smell a strong mildew smell when your HVAC system is heating or cooling.
+5.You smell a strong mold smell when your HVAC system is heating or cooling.

-Having Gordon's Service Experts Heating & Air Conditioning put in new ductwork can make your home more pleasant—and healthier—through better temperature control and air quality.
+Having Gordon's Service Experts add new ductwork can make your home more pleasant—and healthier—through improved temperature regulation and air quality.
 Plus, it can improve your furnace’s and air conditioner’s efficiency.